Introduction to Home Education

 ABOUT THE COURSE

-Introduction to Home Education is an online course designed to help prepare you and your child for a successful homeschooling experience.
-The course will cover the most important topics a new home educator will need to know, including: understanding and fulfilling legal requirements for homeschooling in your state; setting educational goals and reflecting on your values as a home educator; selecting and designing your child’s curriculum and learning materials; and assessing your child’s learning.
+Introduction to Home Education is an eight-week online course which is designed to help prepare you for a successful homeschooling experience.
+The course covers the most important topics a new home educator will need to know, including: understanding and fulfilling legal requirements for homeschooling in your state; setting educational goals and reflecting on your values as a home educator; selecting and designing your child’s curriculum and learning materials; assessing your child’s learning; and identifying your child’s learning style and developmental needs.

-With the help of your instructor and feedback from your classmates, you will develop an Individualized Home Education Plan (IHEP) that outlines goals, outcomes, measures, and methods for homeschooling each of your children – whether you are homeschooling one child, two, or more.
-The IHEP you develop for your child is an invaluable tool that you will be able to use all school year as you work to stay on track and preempt challenges — and you’ll have a chance to put your IHEP into practice and refine it as the school year begins!
+With the help of your instructor and feedback from your classmates, as well as feedback from a panel of homeschool alumni, you will develop an Individualized Home Education Plan (IHEP) that outlines goals, outcomes, measures, and methods for homeschooling each of your children.
+The IHEP you develop for your child is an invaluable tool that you will be able to use all school year as you work to stay on track and preempt challenges.

 Format: Online Learning